 - Track progress and keep specific records

-A nursing student who is curious about the difference between mental health nurses and PMHNPs — and who wants to learn how to become a mental health nurse — may want to consider the difference in annual salaries.
+A nursing student learning about how to become a mental health nurse — and who is curious about the difference between mental health nurses and PMHNPs — may want to consider the difference in salaries.

 Regis College offers multiple online post-master’s certificates, including one that specializes in psychiatric mental health.
 Regis College is accredited by the Accreditation Commission for Education in Nursing (ACEN) and has been designated as a Center of Excellence in Nursing Education by the National League for Nursing.

-Explore Regis College’s online Post-Master’s Certificates program today, and learn more about how to become a mental health nurse.
+Explore the Regis College online post-master’s certificates today and learn more about how to become a mental health nurse.